George Shaw (biologist)

-Life
+Early life and education

 Shaw was born at Bierton, Buckinghamshire, and was educated at Magdalen Hall, Oxford, receiving his M.A. in 1772.
 He took up the profession of medical practitioner.
 In 1786, he became the assistant lecturer in botany at the University of Oxford.
 He became a fellow of the Royal Society in 1789.

+Career

 In 1791, Shaw became assistant keeper of the natural history department at the British Museum, succeeding Edward Whitaker Gray as keeper in 1806.
 He found that most of the items donated to the museum by Hans Sloane were in very bad condition.

 Medical and anatomical material was sent to the museum at the Royal College of Surgeons, but many of the stuffed animals and birds had deteriorated and had to be burnt.

 He was succeeded after his death by his assistant Charles Konig.
 Shaw's library of natural history books and some of his specimens and equipment were sold at auction by Leigh & Sotheby in London on 9 March 1814 (and two following days); a copy of the catalogue is in Cambridge University Library (shelfmark Munby.c.162(8)).